lief-project/LIEF/doc/sphinx/intro.rst

           }
       }

-The project is also dedicated to providing a comprehensive documentation and maintaining strong development standards, including:
+The project is also dedicated to providing comprehensive documentation and maintaining strong development standards, including:

 - A test suite with code coverage and non-regression testing
 - Address Sanitizer checks (`ASAN <https://clang.llvm.org/docs/AddressSanitizer.html>`_)
-- Continuous Integration or testing and releasing packages
+- Continuous Integration for testing and releasing packages
-- Dockerization of the different CI steps
+- Dockerization of various CI steps
 - A comprehensive :ref:`changelog <changelog-ref>`
 - Nightly builds